Rifts exposed as Modi chosen to lead India's opposition party

 “This doesn’t mean that critics in his own party disappear, but it does mean that Modi’s political fate will now be in the hands of voters rather than party political bosses.”

-Despite the endorsement of his party, Modi’s ambition of becoming Prime Minister will be hard to realise.
+Despite the endorsement of his party, Modi’s ambition of becoming Prime Minister will be hard to realize.

 Many within the BJP, including party veterans whose absence from the Goa meeting became a media sensation, fear that he is too divisive to lead the party back to power after nearly a decade in opposition.